(This post contains affiliate links. Please read our disclosure here.)

 I had to learn to set aside time for Samantha.

 This meant I needed to make her a priority in my life.
 She needs my time.
-This is how she is geared.
-I am not geared the same way.
 She needed to know that I would take the time to drop things to focus on her.
 This is a very hard step.
 Sometimes I came up with every possible reason why I couldn’t do it, but it is essential.

 I had to learn to pray for my wife.

-I actually had to learn how to pray from compassion and love for what Samantha was going through, instead of praying my selfish prayers.
-I am really good at praying selfishly.
-I had to learn to change that and pray for victory for her, not just for my own peace and harmony.
+Learn how to pray from compassion and love for what Samantha was going through was one of the first changes I made.
+I am really good at praying selfishly and needed to learn to change that and pray for victory for her, not just for my own peace and harmony.

 I had to learn to listen.

-I am not naturally a great listener, and I have had to work very hard to learn how to listen to her.
-It was especially hard for me to listen with my ears open instead of my mouth.
+Listening is not my greatest strength, and I have had to work very hard to learn how to listen to her.
+It was especially hard for me to listen with my ears open rather than with my mouth.

 I had to seek to understand.

-I had to work to understand what Samantha was going through and not dismiss it.
-This was one of the biggest changes that had to be made.
-I wanted to be understood, and I didn’t want to try to understand what she was going through.
+It was important that I understood what Samantha was going through and not dismiss it.
 I wrote depression off, and I wanted her to just agree with me.
 Stephen Covey wrote about this vital principle that should be applied to every interaction we have in his book, “The 7 Habits of Highly Effective People”.
 I had to recognize that what my wife was telling me was real and serious.

 I had to learn who the real enemy was, and it wasn’t Samantha.

 It dawned on me that I was battling against my wife instead of the real enemy.
 We were at war, and instead of firing our artillery at the enemy, we engaged in friendly fire.
 We were killing each other!
 Battling depression is just that: a battle.
 It is war.
-There is a cost to fighting in this war.
 There are wounds–anger, sadness, casualties, and pain—and the very comrades in arms that are supposed to fight together were inflicting much of this.
-I was so busy fighting Samantha that I forgot who the real enemy is.
+We were so busy fighting each other we forgot who the real enemy is.

 I had to admit that there was a problem and get to the point that I wanted a solution, regardless of my fragile ego.
 This meant opening myself up to Samantha, others, and most importantly, to God.
 It meant that I had to seek help for my family.
 I had to be willing to participate in the solution and not just leave it to my wife to battle on her own.
 This may mean talking with a counselor also.
 I had to realize that her problems were also mine because God brought the two of us together and made us one.